-- 1. Aesthetics and Creativity Hum.
-681 Topics in Aesthetics and Creativity - 2.
-Studies in Culture Hum.
-682 Topics in Studies in Culture
+- 1. Aesthetics and Creativity HUM 681 Topics in Aesthetics and Creativity - 2.
+Studies in Culture HUM 682 Topics in Studies in Culture

-Graduate courses housed within departments in the Humanities Division meet the area concentration requirements in the primary and secondary areas of concentration: (1) Aesthetics and Creativity; and (2) Studies in Culture.
+Graduate courses housed within departments in the Humanities Division meet the area concentration requirements in the primary and secondary areas of of concentration: (1) Aesthetics and Creativity; and (2) Studies in Culture.

 A student in consultation with his/her Supervisory Committee will select courses appropriate to his/her course of study.
-No more than 12 hours of the 18 hours required in primary and secondary areas of concentration may be taken in one discipline.

-Primary Area Credit hours: 12
+Primary Area: Credit hours: 12

-Creativity and Aesthetics OR Studies in Culture
+Aesthetics and Creativity OR Studies in Culture

-Secondary Area Credit hours: 6
+Secondary Area: Credit hours: 6

-Creativity and Aesthetics OR Studies in Culture
+Aesthetics and Creativity OR Studies in Culture